Introduction#

 This module is a message decoder, internally it works by accumulating message bytes, identifying the message type and routing the message field data to the wires associated with the message type.

-module into the internal data_q
+received from the MoldUDP64 module into the internal data_q and ov_data_q

 flops.
-The contents of the data_q
+The contents of the data_q flops are connected to the corresponding

 outbound decoded message fields.